zimolzak/psci-resource-proposal/README.md

 (DISCovery) plan to *implement* these Safer Dx e-triggers into practice at 3 selected VA centers.
-The initial phase will involve a pilot in the primary care setting to test a Safer Dx e-trigger change package called *Safer Dx ENGAGE*.
-This change packet is intended to provide the guidance and support for the implementation of the e-triggers to each of the sites.
+The initial phase will involve a pilot in the primary care setting to test a Safer Dx e-trigger change package/resource called *Safer Dx ENGAGE*.
+The change package will provide the guidance and support for the implementation of the e-triggers at each of the sites.

 # Format

+The *Safer Dx ENGAGE*
-The Safer Dx ENGAGE change package uses the recommendations from the Measure Dx framework and leverages the knowledge gained in the previous work to inform and guide the sites with:
+uses the recommendations from the Measure Dx framework and leverages the knowledge gained in the previous work to inform and guide the sites with: